Fahyvor/Fahyvor/README.md

-👋 Hi, I’m Favour Okafor, a Developer, enthusiastic professional with versatility and expeience spanning accross Blockchain Development, Front End Web Development, Graphics Design and Open Source Contributions.
+👋 Hi, I’m Favour Okafor, a Developer, enthusiastic professional with versatility and expeience spanning accross Blockchain Development, Web Development, Graphics Design and Open Source Contributions.

 👀 I’m interested in providing solutions to real world problems in Technology and every other field I can.